Development policy investments

-In 2017, development policy investments will be channelled to climate finance and to the strengthening of small and middle-sized businesses.
+In 2017, development policy investments were channelled to climate finance and to the strengthening of small and middle-sized businesses.
 The appropriation was EUR 130 million, and EUR 114 million of it was channelled into a new Finland–IFC Climate Change Program.
 In addition, EUR 16 million was allocated to FCA Investments (FCAI), which is a subsidiary of Finn Church Aid (FCA), for its activities aiming to strengthen small businesses in developing countries.

 Of the appropriation for 2018, EUR 50 million was granted as a loan to the International Fund for Agricultural Development (IFAD).
 Furthermore, Finnfund, climate action, and projects promoting the position of women received a sum from the 2018 appropriation and the appropriation for 2019 (which totalled EUR 210 million in all).